Types of Financial Aid

 Scholarships, Grants, and Prizes

 Through the generosity of alumni, alumnae, and friends, the Seminary awards, at the beginning of semesters and during an Honors Convocation, a number of prizes and certificates of merit in recognition of grants to the Seminary.
 Such prizes and certificates are given to students of high academic performance who meet criteria set by the donors.
 The amounts received are added to the financial aid pool of the Seminary to be disbursed on the basis of need to recipients of the certificates and to other students in good academic standing.

 THE WOODSON ENDOWED SCHOLARSHIP— A scholarship endowed by the Margaret C. Woodson Foundation.
 The honoree is a first year, first career student with financial need, who has displayed academic excellence and outstanding promise for ministry.

 THE ROBERT AND LOIS PRUEHSNER ENDOWED SCHOLARSHIP – A scholarship provided by Robert and Lois Pruehsner to a deserving student or students selected by the faculty based on need and a demonstration of academic excellence and outstanding potential for ministry.

-THE POWER CURBERS PREMIER SCHOLARSHIP— A scholarship established by Power Curbers, Inc. of Salisbury, NC, and awarded to a student entering his or her first year of seminary.
+The DWIGHT F. AND DEBORAH MESSINGER SCHOLARSHIP— A scholarship awarded to a student entering his or her first year of seminary.